dougwhite/wave-length/README.md

 a) snippets / questions I asked chatgpt on how to do things in godot / gdscript, and
 b) concept art / graphics / sprite ideas that i traced over or copied the look of heavily for my own pixel art

-I also asked ChatGPT to generate me a krita vaporwave color pallete file to keep my colors nice.
+I also asked ChatGPT to generate me a krita vaporwave color palette file to keep my colors nice.

 I know some people are funny about AI, but everything in this repo (code & art) is my own handmade work, except for the assets mentioned in the credits section below.
-I just wanted to be fully transparent that i leant on AI heavily for learning Godot and pixel art.
+I just wanted to be fully transparent that i leaned on AI heavily for learning Godot and pixel art.

 ## Licenses and Attributions